 In short: big things come in small packages.
-The intriguing kingdom of Swaziland is diminutive, but boasts a huge checklist for any visitor.
+The intriguing Kingdom of eSwatini (formerly Swaziland) is diminutive but boasts a huge checklist for any visitor.
 Rewarding wildlife watching?
 Tick.
 Adrenaline-boosting activities such as rafting and mountain biking?
 Tick.
-Lively and colourful local culture, with celebrations and ceremonies still common practice?
+Lively and colorful local culture, with celebrations and ceremonies still common practice?
 Tick.
-Plus there’s superb walking trails, stunning mountain and flatland scenery, and excellent, high-quality handicrafts.
+Plus there are superb walking trails, stunning mountain and flatland scenery, varied accommodation options and excellent, high-quality handicrafts.

 Unlike South Africa, eSwatini has managed to hold on to that slow-down-this-is-Africa feeling and that’s why it’s gaining in popularity.
 Everything remains small and personable and the atmosphere is remarkably relaxed.
 Instead of making a flying visit here on your way to Kruger National Park, KwaZulu-Natal or Mozambique, consider staying at least a week to do the country justice.
 If you plan a visit during the winter months, try to make it coincide with the Umhlanga (reed) festival, one of Africa's biggest cultural events.